- Take deep breaths.

 Do you know that a single task has always many subtasks and each subtask has a list of many things to do?
 It is hard to notice this until you start working.

-Don’t forget folding the laundry, arranging the pantry, and making the bed.
-This is now part of your working from home to-do list.
+Don’t forget to fold the laundry, arranging the pantry, and making the bed.
+This is now part of your working from the home to-do list.

 Doing one thing over and over can get you bored and lost interest in what you do.
-Consider switching task.
+Consider switching tasks.
 Do in the morning what you usually do after lunch.

 Don’t forget though that you also need to consider the urgency of the tasks you have that day.
 Consider doing the urgent tasks first and then you decide which one you do first of those non-urgent ones.

-Don’t Forget to Add Exercise on Your To-Do List
+Don’t Forget to Add Exercise to Your To-Do List

-Exercise is the famous stress reliever.
-Sitting for too long while at home working on your desk can make your muscle stiff and shrink.
+Exercise is a famous stress reliever.
+Sitting for a very long time while at home working on your desk can make your muscle stiff and shrink.
 A leg and arm stretch by the wall or doorway always helps.
-Add 10 minute yoga to your to-do list is also a good idea.
+Add 10-minute yoga to your to-do list is also a good idea.

 Look to your right, inhale while counting 1- 6, look forward and exhale while counting 1-6.
 Repeat 12 times.
 Do the opposite side.

 Is this your favorite part?
 Taking breaks every 30 minutes is essential to anybody working from home, or even outside the home.
 By doing so, you are giving your brain downtime to recover

 and think about something else.
 Those who take more breaks are more productive than those to continuously stare at the screen.